-In connection with our obligations and responsibilities under the Sanofi Agreement, in April 2019, we entered into a Clinical Supply Agreement with Genzyme Corporation, an affiliate of Sanofi, and a Quality Agreement with Sanofi-Aventis Recherche & Developpement, an affiliate of Sanofi.
-The Quality Agreement was amended in December 2019.
-For the purposes of this discussion, we refer to Genzyme Corporation and Sanofi-Aventis Recherche & Developpement, respectively, as Sanofi.
+In connection with our obligations and responsibilities under the Sanofi Agreement, in April 2019, we entered into a Quality Agreement with Sanofi-Aventis Recherche & Developpement, an affiliate of Sanofi, and a Clinical Supply Agreement with Genzyme Corporation, an affiliate of Sanofi.
 At the time both such agreements were entered into, entities affiliated with Sanofi were beneficial owners of (in the aggregate) more than 5% of our capital stock.
-The Clinical Supply Agreement governs how we will oversee the manufacture and supply of any SHP2 inhibitors requested by Sanofi for use in its clinical development activities under the Sanofi Agreement and provides that Sanofi will compensate us for the costs to manufacture any such product plus a 10% fee.
-The Quality Agreement requires that the production of RMC-4630 meets certain quality standards and puts certain conditions on our arrangements with subcontractors.
-The Quality Agreement does not contemplate that any consideration be paid separate from the Sanofi Agreement.
+For information regarding the Sanofi Agreement, see "Business-Collaboration agreement with Sanofi."